inlets/docs.inlets.dev/docs/uplink/expose-tunnels.md

     Any tunnelled service can be accessed directly from within the cluster using a ClusterIP Service and does not need to be exposed to the public Internet in order to be used by a SaaS product.

 Each inlets uplink tunnel is provisioned with a ClusterIP service that you can access internally within the cluster.
 The same service can be used to expose the tunnel to the public Internet using an Ingress resource.
+The uplink operator can be configured to automatically generate ingress resources for tunnels.
 This approach is recommended for new users for dozens of tunnels.

 [![Each tunnel's data-plane is exposed via a separate Ingress and Certificate](/images/uplink/ingress-per-data-plane.png)](/images/uplink/ingress-per-data-plane.png)
 > Each tunnel's data-plane is exposed via a separate Ingress and Certificate